Hello and welcome to my Burton Custom X Flying V review.

 This is an above average all-mountain board overall – and it would be awesome for someone who doesn’t really like to jib or butter that much, but still wants a slightly more forgiving feel than an aggressive all-mountain board has.

-I enjoyed riding this board and its snappy edge-to-edge, fun in the trees and down groomers and surprisingly good in chunder but personally I like to be able to go switch a little more easily and would prefer a little more edge hold in harder conditions (especially for the price).
+I enjoyed riding this board and its snappy edge-to-edge, fun in the trees and down groomers and surprisingly good in chunder but personally for the type of board, I prefer something a touch softer and would prefer a little more edge hold in harder conditions (especially for the price).